Investment in water infrastructure – a key role in smart cities development

 The installation of the foundation technologies like EV-Chargers, urban renewable generation, building automation, water metering and leakage detection systems or even Free WiFi in public squares is very cost intensive.
 However, to bring true value to citizens by combining and optimizing these technologies together, the backbone is the digital infrastructure.
 Only with smart connection and joint operational optimization with digital services, can a city free up financial resources that are otherwise tight, inefficiently and uncoordinatedly running all of these services in parallel.
 The money saved from digital integration can be re-invested to benefit citizens in the long term.

 Water plays an essential role in the every day lives of people, communities, and business.
 Without investment in water infrastructure, smart cities have limited room for development.
+See other challenges and opportunities in the water industry.

 This is an interview with Sleman Saliba, Business Development for Smart Cities and Energy Optimization Solutions for the ABB Power Generation & Water Business, conducted by MediaPlanet.
 Read the full article “Six Experts Talk About the Pressing Need for Smart Cities” here.